 Populations Served: Adult and Dislocated Workers, Employers

-On-the-Job Training, also known as OJT, involves the teaching of skills, knowledge and competencies needed to perform a specific job within the workplace and work environment.
-Utilizing an employer’s existing workplace tools, equipment, processes and documentation, the employee is able to gain the skills and knowledge to effectively and efficiently perform his or her job.
+On-the-Job Training, also known as OJT, involves teaching skills in a real work environment.
+Utilizing an employer’s equipment and processes, the employee learns to perform his or her job on location.
 Click here to download an overview PDF of our OJT program services.

 How do we do it?

-At EDSI, we use the Skilldex system, an automated approach to job and skills analysis, to determine OJT placements and training plans.
-When appropriate, EDSI staff will conduct Job Task Analyses to determine the responsibilities of the employer’s positions and the tasks performed in those positions, along with the hierarchy of importance, difficulty and frequency of each task.
-Participants complete a Skills Inventory that will later be used to match them to available jobs and allow them to identify their own skills and compare them to careers of interest.
+At EDSI, we use the Skilldex system, an automated skills analysis tool, to determine OJT placements.
+EDSI staff conducts Job Task Analyses to determine a job's tasks and responsibilities, along with the importance, difficulty and frequency of each.
+Participants complete a Skills Inventory that matches them to available jobs, identifies their own skills and compares them to careers of interest.
 Skilldex gives the employer detailed, job-specific skill information and an efficient means of tracking skill growth and training effectiveness.

-OJT services enable employers to upgrade the skills of their workforce at an affordable cost, and at the same time, enable jobseekers to upgrade their skills and qualify for higher-wage jobs.
-Typically, the employer pays 50% of a trainee’s wages for a designated period of time and Workforce Innovation and Opportunity Act (WIOA) federal funds distributed to state and local governments cover the remainder of the cost.
-The employer commits to hire the trainee, if he or she successfully completes the training.
+OJT services allow employers to upgrade the skills of their workforce at an affordable cost.
+They also allow jobseekers to upgrade their skills and qualify for higher-wage jobs.
+Typically, the employer pays 50% of a trainee’s wages for a designated period of time, and Workforce Innovation and Opportunity Act (WIOA) federal funds cover the remainder.
+The employer commits to hiring the trainee if he or she successfully completes the training.

-- Employers are reimbursed for 50% of the employee’s wages for a pre-determined time period to offset the cost of training the employee and recoup some of the lost costs associated with hiring
+- Employers are reimbursed for 50% of the employee’s wages for a pre-determined time period to offset the cost of training and recoup some of the costs associated with hiring

-- EDSI assists the employer in the design of the training plan, specific to the company’s requirements
+- EDSI assists the employer in designing a training plan specific to the company’s requirements

-- Employees are trained on the actual equipment they will utilize after the training period, instead of equipment used by training vendors or community colleges
+- Employees are trained on the actual equipment they will use after the training period, instead of equipment used by training vendors or community colleges

-- Very little of the employer’s time is required for the administration of the OJT - EDSI provides the invoices, reviews the evaluations completed by the employer on a monthly basis, and acts as the liaison between the employer and the funding agency
+- Very little of the employer’s time is required for the administration of the OJT; EDSI provides the invoices, reviews the employer evaluations completed on a monthly basis and acts as the liaison between the employer and the funding agency

-- Employers retain the ability to make the final selection in the hiring process
+- Employers make the final selection in the hiring process

 - Skill gap analysis allows the employer to identify the specific training required based on real data